algosup/2024-2025-project-3-quickest-path-team-5/documents/technical_specifications/TechnicalSpecifications.md

 #### 3.2.1 Dijkstra's Algorithm

-- **Purpose:**
+- `Purpose:`
   Finds the shortest path between two landmarks in a **graph**<sup>[8](#glossary-8)</sup>[.][3]
-- **Advantages:**
+- `Advantages:`
   - Guarantees the shortest path[.][3]
   - Works well when all **edge**<sup>[15](#glossary-15)</sup> weights are non-negative[.][3]
-- **Usage in the Project:**
+- `Usage in the Project:`
   **Dijkstra's algorithm**<sup>[5](#glossary-5)</sup> is used for cases where simplicity and guaranteed accuracy are prioritized over speed[.][3]

 ### 3.3 API Implementation

 #### 3.3.1 Crow

-- **Purpose:**
+- `Purpose:`
   Crow is a C++ microframework used to quickly build REST APIs.
 It is designed for high performance, easy setup, and a minimalistic approach to handling HTTP requests.
-With its simple API, Crow allows developers to define routes, handle HTTP methods (GET, POST, PUT, DELETE), and serve content efficiently.
+With its simple API, Crow allows developers to define routes, handle HTTP methods (**GET**<sup>[37](#glossary-37)</sup>, POST, PUT, DELETE), and serve content efficiently.
 It can be seen as a lightweight alternative to larger web frameworks in C++.

-- **Advantages:**
+- `Advantages:`
-  1. **High Performance:** Crow is built on C++ which gives it an edge in performance over other frameworks, especially for systems that require low latency and high throughput.
+  1. `High Performance:` Crow is built on C++ which gives it an edge in performance over other frameworks, especially for systems that require low latency and high throughput.
-  2. **Lightweight and Simple:** The framework has minimal dependencies, making it easy to integrate and use without much overhead.
+  2. `Lightweight and Simple:` The framework has minimal dependencies, making it easy to integrate and use without much overhead.
 Its intuitive syntax allows quick development and deployment.
-  3. **Asynchronous Request Handling:** Crow supports asynchronous I/O operations, improving scalability and responsiveness for APIs under heavy traffic.
+  3. `Asynchronous Request Handling:` Crow supports asynchronous I/O operations, improving scalability and responsiveness for APIs under heavy traffic.
-  4. **HTTP/1 and WebSocket Support:** In addition to supporting basic HTTP requests, Crow also includes WebSocket support for real-time communication, making it versatile for various web applications.
+  4. `HTTP/1 and WebSocket Support:` In addition to supporting basic HTTP requests, Crow also includes WebSocket support for real-time communication, making it versatile for various web applications.
-  5. **JSON and XML Support:** Native support for handling JSON and XML data makes it easier to build RESTful services with Crow.
+  5. `JSON and XML Support:` Native support for handling JSON and XML data makes it easier to build RESTful services with Crow.

-- **Usage in the Project:**
+- `Usage in the Project:`
   In the context of this project, Crow is used to implement the REST API that communicates between the front-end and back-end systems.
 The API will be responsible for:
-  1. **Serving Graph Data:** It handles requests to retrieve graph-related data (nodes, edges, distances) and delivers it in JSON format for use by the front-end visualization tools.
+  1. `Serving Graph Data:` It handles requests to retrieve graph-related data (nodes, edges, distances) and delivers it in JSON format for use by the front-end visualization tools.
-  2. **Processing Pathfinding Algorithms:** Crow serves endpoints that allow for submitting graph data to the back-end for computation, then returning results such as the shortest path.
+  2. `Processing Pathfinding Algorithms:` Crow serves endpoints that allow for submitting graph data to the back-end for computation, then returning results such as the shortest path.
-  3. **Request/Response Handling:** For every user interaction, Crow processes the incoming HTTP requests, handles any necessary computations, and returns the response in the expected format.
+  3. `Request/Response Handling:` For every user interaction, Crow processes the incoming HTTP requests, handles any necessary computations, and returns the response in the expected format.

 ### 3.4 Data Flow Overview

-Below is a high-level representation of the data flow in the system using a Mermaid<sup>[10](#glossary-10)</sup> diagram:
+Below is a high-level representation of the data flow in the system using a **Mermaid**<sup>[10](#glossary-10)</sup> diagram:

 #### 3.4.1 High-Level Data Flow Diagram